andersonaraujo/andersonaraujo.github.io/_drafts/ProgrammaticallyAddJSFValidator.md

-Ideas about incluinding an existing validator in another JSF component
+Ideas about including an existing validator in another JSF component